 The current status of ecosystems varies between the HPA and the adjacent marine area.
-According to the EBQI index51, Posidonia seagrass meadows have good or very good status, while fish populations have very poor status, except to the north of Port-Cros Island, where they have good status.
+According to the EBQI index51, Posidonia seagrass meadows have good or very good status, while fish populations show a high variability between the different observation sectors.